-Query Builder
+Query builder

 Query Builder turns log and span search into analysis — group, count, and compare across any field directly in Explore.
-Start by filtering with the search bar, then add Group by and Aggregation chips to turn raw data into grouped results.
+Start by filtering with the search bar, then add Grouped by and Aggregation chips to turn raw data into grouped results.
 From grouped results, drill down into a specific group and apply your refined selection back to the main view.

 How the builder changes your results